The Brown Foundation, Inc.

 • Event sponsorships, galas, or similar activities

-• Organizations that are 509(a)(3) entities, Type III entities, or Private Operating Foundations
+• Organisations that are 509(a)(3) entities, Type III entities, or Private Operating Foundations

 Grant Size Patterns

 Recent grants range from $1,000 to $20.7 million, with a median grant of $15,000.
-According to the Foundation, "many factors influence the size of grant awards, including the scale of the organization and its budget; the age and maturity of the organization; prior relationship with the organization; program area; and more."
-In 2024, 78% of funding was directed to capital projects, and 95% of recipients had been operating for 5+ years.
+According to the Foundation, "many factors influence the size of grant awards, including the scale of the organisation and its budget; the age and maturity of the organisation; prior relationship with the organisation; programme area; and more."
+In 2024, 95% of recipients had been operating for 5+ years.

 Governance and Leadership